I think to myself maybe, just maybe, I did fill my father’s shoes.

 images

-When I was a young boy, I remember standing by my father while he was shaving, wishing I could be like him some day.
+When I was a young boy, I remember standing by my father while he was shaving, wishing I could be like him someday.
 He pulled out an old razor (without the blade), handed it to me, and we shaved together.
 Later I walked over to his closet and put on his shoes, thinking to myself, “Wow!
 Will I ever be able to fill these shoes?”

 Jaren